London fintech Monzo hired over 700 employees and average salaries rose 15%

 Click here to sign up for our fintech newsletter 🤖

 Monzo has plans to expand in the US.
-However, its headcount there remains dimunitive.
-In 2022/23 Monzo's report stated it had 20 employees there.
+However, its headcount there remains diminutive.
+In 2022/23 Monzo's report stated it had 20 employees in America.
 Now it has 34, including Michelle DeMateo, a chief of staff joining from Zendesk and Laura Brown, formerly of Spotify, who joined as a lead user researcher.

 Monzo splits its staff up into two divisions: 'customer operations', and 'management, operations and administration.'
 These saw rises in headcount of 573 and 140 respectively.